maosuhan/flink-pb/readme.md

 | REPEATED  | ARRAY |
 | MAP  | Map |

-* The order and the number of columns can be defined freely.
+* Pb table factory recognize corresponding field mapping by field name.
+So user can create table freely with subset of the pb fields.

-* If the output pb format has `one-of` field, the value is determined by the biggest position among the candidate non-null elements in result row schema.
+* If the output pb format has `one-of` field, the value is determined by the biggest position among the candidate non-null elements in result row.

 * In proto3 format, default protobuf serializer will not set field value if the value is equals to pb's default value of each type.
 For example, int -> 0, long -> 0L, string -> "".
-But this serializer will output all the non-null values to pb bytes regardless of if the value is equals to pb's default value.
+But this serializer will output all the non-null values to pb bytes regardless of whether the value is equals to pb's default value.

 * This serializer will not sort map keys when serialize the map type to bytes.
 So the output byte array of two equal map may differ because of the key order issue, but it will not affect pb consumers in normal case.